masterdesky/presentations/cosmology/rotating-universe/script.md

 1. To uncover and describe all physical phenomena that affect the universe on the macroscopic scale.
 2. To develop a framework that can incorporate these phenomena in some unified manner...
 This is why cosmologists refer to such frameworks as the 'standard models of cosmology' or 'concordance cosmology'.
 So basically what physicists do in every single field of physics as well.

-The main difference is that in cosmology this 'standard model' is just a collection of assumptions regarding the universe that every cosmological theory and model must adhere to.
+The main difference is that in cosmology, this 'standard model' is just a collection of assumptions regarding the universe that every cosmological theory and model must adhere to.
 Currently the most widely accepted framework is the 'Lambda-CDM' model with its own unique set of assumptions.
 This is the theoretical side of cosmology.

 The role of the observational side of cosmology is -- again, same thing that scientists (not just physicists) do in every other field -- to test and constrain both the individual models of physical phenomena and consequentially, these unified assumptions of the universe as well at the same time.
 However, what we saw in the last three decades is that more and more observational evidence is accumulating that is in conflict with the 'Lambda-CDM' model.